OTOPLASTY (EAR RE-SHAPING) IN HOUSTON TX

 Every patient is unique, which is why the only way to determine the cost of a procedure is through an initial consultation.

-If you believe that an otoplasty can provide you or your child with the desired ear characteristics, contact Lift Plastic Surgery today at (832) 835-1131 to schedule an initial consultation.
-During the initial consultation with Dr. Shitel D. Patel or Dr. Tuan A. Truong, you will find out if you or your child is a good candidate for ear pinning surgery.
-The Houston address for Lift Plastic Surgery is 4720 Washington Avenue, Unit A.
+If you believe that an otoplasty can provide you or your child with the desired ear characteristics, contact Lift Plastic Surgery today to schedule an initial consultation.
+During the initial consultation with Dr. Shitel D. Patel, you will find out if you or your child is a good candidate for ear pinning surgery.